Fundamental groups of split real Kac-Moody groups and generalized real flag manifolds. With appendices by Tobias Hartnick and Ralf K\"ohl and by Julius Gr\"uning and Ralf K\"ohl: Introduction

 In a very similar way, the fundamental group of $\Spin(\Pi,\kappa)$ is determined, establishing the following theorem:

 \begin{thm*} Let $\Pi$ be an irreducible Dynkin diagram such that the Bruhat decomposition of $G(\Pi)$ provides a CW decomposition (i.e., such that the conclusion of Proposition 3.5 holds).
 Let $n(g)$ be the number of connected components of $\Pia$ of colour $g$.
 Let $n(b,\kappa)$ be the number of connected components of $\Pia$ on which $\kappa$ takes the value 1 and which have colour $b$.
-Then In particular, this statement holds in the two-spherical and in the symmetrizable case. \end{thm*}
+Then In particular, this statement holds in the $2$-spherical and in the symmetrizable case. \end{thm*}

 \textbf{Acknowledgements.} The research leading to this article has been partially funded by DFG via the project KO 4323/11.
-The authors thank Julius Gr\"uning for various helpful remarks on an earlier version of this article.
+The authors thank Julius Gr\"uning and two anonymous referees for various helpful remarks on earlier versions of this article.